 My name is Graeme, and I’m a Black nerd, a blerd even.
-Online, I’m PzLion or PanzerLion, and I love Dr. Who (classic and new), Robotech, Warhammer 40k, anime, comic books, graphic novels, old school video games, and when I have the time, I’m an avid player of tabletop roleplaying games.
+Online, I’m PzLion or PanzerLion; and I love Dr. Who (classic and new), Robotech, Warhammer 40k, anime, comic books, graphic novels, old school video games, and when I have the time, I’m an avid player of tabletop roleplaying games.
 I’m creative to some degree, and have built campaign settings for friends, dabbled in fanfic and SF&F short story writing, and all the time trying to break out of the Eurocentric mode these genres and activities seem to be stuck in.
 You see, I’m a person of colour (POC).
 To be specific, I’m a mixed race individual with roots in the UK (mostly Scotland) and Kenya.
-I was born and raised in British Columbia, where, mercifully, overt acts of racism aren’t too common; although racism is still an issue facing the province.
-When not being a blerd, I enjoy scuba diving, shooting, and have an Associate Degree of Arts in Environmental Studies and an Advanced GIS Certificate.
+I was born and raised in British Columbia, where, mercifully, overt acts of racism aren’t common in my experience; although racism is still an issue facing the province.
+When I’m not doing this, I’m writing, spending quality time on the range or underwater, working my day job, and spending time with my lovely missus, daughter, and our two cats.
+On the academic side, I have an Associate Degree of Arts in Environmental Studies and an Advanced GIS Certificate.

 Racism and acts of racism have always been blips on my radar.
 My personal experiences as a Black Canadian have shown that I have to make additional efforts at times to prove myself as being as good as my white friends and colleagues in the various fields of endeavour I’ve been involved in.
 I’ve had to be forceful at times in ensuring that people understand that I’m not an ambassador here to present the thoughts of every dark skinned Canadian or person.
 I have to dress “up”, and I have to be more articulate than my peers when I speak to gain the immediate recognition that they take for granted.
 As I’ve grown intellectually and in maturity, I’ve become more adept at spotting the tiny acts of intentional and unintentional racism that pepper our lives in the western world.